mehdiismaaili/Asterix-Maven/README.md

 * To test the app simply navigate to this jar in the cmd:
 * 'target\asterix-jar.jar'
 * And the run 'java -jar asterix-jar.jar'
-* after this the should run with no issue
+* after this the app should run with no issue